Have a Wander Down the Garden Path

 Vibrant tulips.
 Impressive Hollyhocks.
 Ripe blackberries.
 Sweet, scented herbs.
 Our gardens are magical.
 They offer beauty, bounty and sustenance.

 Rumor has it (started by us, of course) that the sweet scent of the lavender has been known beckon guests and visitors alike to wander down her fragrant paths, whispering “Come.
 Sit.
 Be still.”
 Our gardens are a wonderful place to experience the turning of the Wheel of the Year, the cycle Mother Nature follows to usher in the changing seasons.
 So pull up a chair and watch the show.

 Spring, a time of new growth and new beginnings, comes alive with a bold exuberance starting with an impressive wave of brightly colored tulips.
 Sweetly scented lilacs follow closely behind as the rest of the garden comes to life.

 Fall, a time of change and transformation, is illustrated in the garden’s golden hue while asters and mums bring another colorful splash.
 Fiery autumn colors continue into October as we prepare for new plantings and a final harvest.
-You’ll also find this is the time to bring nature indoors with creating lovely wreaths, dream catchers and potpourri sachets.

 It’s true, winters in Maine can be “interesting” to say the least, but nonetheless beautiful and eventful.
 Winter is the time where the earth sleeps replenishing itself for the springtime to come as the wheel continues to turn.